lennartpollvogt/ollama-instructor/README.md

 ## Documentation and examples
 - It was always my goal to have a well documented library.
 Therefore, have a look into the repositorys code to get an idea how to use it.
-- There will be a great bunch of how-to-use guides and examples in the [docs](/docs/) folder (coming soon).
+- There will be a bunch of guides and examples in the [docs](/docs/) folder (work in progress).
-- If you need more information about the library, please feel free to open an issue.
+- If you need more information about the library, please feel free to open a discussion or write an email to lennartpollvogt@protonmail.com.

 ### Documentation and guides
 - [Why ollama-instructor?](/docs/README.md)